finitespace/BME280/README.md

   Method used at start up to initialize the class.
 Starts the I2C interface.
   Return: bool, true = success, false = failure (no device found)

+#### void setMode(uint8_t mode)

+  Method to set the sensor mode.
+Sleep = B00, Forced = B01 and B10, Normal = B11.
+Set to B01 to trigger a new measurement when using forced mode.

 #### float temp(bool celsius = true)